rubygems/bundler/UPGRADING.md

 #### Removed: `bundle install --binstubs`

 The `--binstubs` option has been removed from `bundle install` and replaced with the `bundle binstubs` command.
+This means that binstubs must be created and checked into version control individually.

+The `bundle binstubs [GEM]` command accepts two optional arguments: `--force`, which overwrites existing binstubs if they exist, and `--path=PATH`, which specifies the directory in which the binstubs will be installed (./bin by default).